-- Up-to-date management planning documentation. - Updated longer-term management intentions. - Updated planting map (if boundaries/ planting plans have changed).
+- Up-to-date management planning documentation. - Updated longer-term management intentions. - Updated planting map (if boundaries/other spatial project details have changed).

 If the project is receiving a woodland grant (or has a felling licence), any existing woodland management plan may provide sufficient evidence of the management plan.